swrjsingh/swrjsingh/README.md

  Hi there 👋 <br>
 I'm Swaraj and I am currently focused on India-specific ML Applications!
-I hope to contribute to novel ML work someday with large-scale real world impact.
+I want to contribute to novel ML work someday with large-scale real-world impact.
 # 💫 About Me:
 📚 Studying Computer Science @ NITK-Surathkal, India<br>
 👨‍💻 Passionate ML Developer building for the future<br>
-🔍 Currently focused on Speech Synthesis using Riva and NeMo<br>
+🔍 Currently focused on Speech Synthesis using NVIDIA's Riva and NeMo<br>
+⚡ Learning Reasoning within LLMs and Agents, all about ORCA, ReAct and BAGEL<br>
-🌟 On the side, I spend time learning about reasoning within LLMs.
-Currently building a SOTA reasoning-based LLM app that can solve JEE Advance Problems <br>
+🌟 On the side, I am building a SOTA reasoning-based LLM app to solve JEE Advance Problems.
+It shall eventually serve as a doubt-solving teacher-like app. <br>
-💡 Eager to contribute to Foundational ML work in India!<br>
+💡 Eager to contribute to Foundational ML work in India!
+Looking for opportunities!<br>
-✨ I also actively learn Finance and Keyboard in my free-time!<be>
+✨ I also actively learn Finance and Keyboard in my free time!<be>

 ## 🌐 Socials: